DrDBanner/inmanage/readme.md

 1) Install the CLI (mode prompt inside the installer)
 2) Go to your Invoice Ninja base directory
-3) Run Invoice Ninja App installer
+3) Run CLI with eligeble user account rights

 Step 1 — Install the CLI (prompts for mode; asks for sudo only if you pick system)